tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Smoke Weed 420 / Everyday
 - Make Your Move 420 / My Mind
 - It's All In Your Head 420 / Understand

+### Q: What is the exact length of one non-curved part in Lane 1 of an Olympic Track?
+- **Correct Answer:** 84.39m
+- 100m
+- 100yd
+- 109.36yd

 ### Q: What is the famous Papa John's last name?